dart-archive/www.dartlang.org/src/site/tools/pub/assets-and-transformers.markdown

 You can use `$exclude` to tell a transformer _not_ to process one or more assets.
 You can use `$include` to tell a transformer to process _only_ one or more assets.
-As of the 1.8 release, you can use glob syntax to make it easier to include, or exclude, a group of assets, including entire directories.
+You can use glob syntax to make it easier to include, or exclude, a group of assets, including entire directories.

-{% include coming-release.html %}

 ### Excluding assets {#excluding-assets}